 A popular legend tells the story of how Parvati, the wife of Shiva, was surprised by her lord when he entered the house while she was taking a bath.
 Annoyed at not having a servant to keep an eye on things, she decided to sculpt the image of a child with the ointments she used to anoint her body.
 After giving him life, she asked him to guard her door and forbid entry to anyone who appears.
-Shiva arrives and is surprised to find a young boy at the door.
-He asks him to move out of the way and when he refuses, cuts off his head.
-Parvati is distraught and begs him to bring her son back to life.
-Shiva is perplexed, but orders that the head of the first living being found be brought to him.
+Shiva arrived and was surprised to find a young boy at the door.
+He asked him to move out of the way and when he refused, cut off his head.
+Parvati was distraught and begged him to bring her son back to life.
+Shiva ordered that the head of the first living being found be brought to him.
 This is how the god got his elephant head.
-To make amends, Shiva recognises Ganesha as his son, and names him the leader of the ganas, an unruly gang of spirits.
+To make amends, Shiva recognised Ganesha as his son, and named him the leader of the ganas, an unruly gang of spirits.

 As Vigneswara, ‘the remover of obstacles’ , he is worshipped by shopkeepers, travellers, students, couples to be married, academics, and thieves, because he brings good luck and averts misfortune.

 During the ninth month of Margazhi (mid-December to mid-January), young women of marriageable age place a pumpkin flower in a small pile of cow dung in the centre of the kolam.
 This small mound moulded with their hands is an offering to Pillaiyar.
 With this gesture they hope to find a partner with the support and blessings of the elephant-headed god.
 Ganesha is also a divinity associated with the primordial sound of OM.
 The way this sacred sound is written, in Sanskrit as well as in Tamil, resembles the head and trunk of the god seen in profile.